jmikk/The-Great-Giveaway/README.md

-Step 0: Download all of the files in this github and put them in a folder.
+Step 0: Download all of the files in this github and put them in a folder (make sure to extract them form the zip you may have to copy and paste them into their own folder.

 Step 1: List all of the puppets you want to check for possabile donations in the names_list.csv one per line (right over my exmaple ones)

 Step 1.5: if you do not have Excel use google sheets put your puppets in one per cell in column A.  After that press File -> Comma-separated values (.csv, current sheet)
 Rename the file names_list.csv this will overwrite the old one and that is okay.

 Step 2: Click and run The Great Giveaway.exe